Q. How many drippers can I put on one run of tubing?

 A. The number depends on the size of the tubing (1/4", 1/2" or 3/4") as each size of tubing has different GPH limitations.
 Another limiting factor in how many drippers you can use on a single run of tubing is the GPH rating of the drippers themselves.
 As an example, 1/2" tubing can supply 200 GPH in a single run, which means that one could put 400 .5 GPH drippers on a run of 1/2" tubing or 200 1 GPH drippers or 100 2 GPH drippers.

 Q. Should I use Pressure Compensating or Non pressure Compensating Drippers?

 A. Pressure Compensating Drippers have the following characteristics: They work at the stated GPH rating regardless of pressure fluctuation.
 Pressure compensating drippers also perform better in systems with undulating or changing elevations.
-Non pressure Compensating Drippers have the following characteristics: Output can vary up to +/- 15% due to fluctuation in pressure.
-While non pressure compensating drippers will flow at lower pressures but may not regulate at low pressures.
-Our Dripper Buying Guide is a wonderful resource for help deciding which drippers best fit your application
+Non Pressure Compensating Drippers have the following characteristics: Output can vary up to +/- 15% due to fluctuation in pressure.
+While non pressure compensating drippers will flow at lower pressures they may not regulate at low pressures.
+Our Dripper Buying Guide is a wonderful resource for help deciding which drippers best fit your application.

 Q. Can different flow rate drip emitters be used on the same line?